Jerusalem Lectures on Black Holes and Quantum Information: Quantum field theory in a black hole background

 This observation makes it very plausible that, whatever initial state we pick for the quantum field in the Schwarzschild geometry, if it is to locally look like the Minkowski vacuum near the interface of the left and right exteriors, they will need to be thermally entangled just as in the Rindler decomposition.
 We can determine the temperature with respect to Schwarzschild time, the natural time for obervations made at $r\gg1$, from the relationship \ref{rindschc} between Schwarzschild and Rindler time; apparently we must have \be T_{Hawking}=\frac{T_{Unruh}}{2}=\frac{1}{4\pi r_s}. \ee I have temporarily restored the Schwarzschild radius $r_s=2GM$; in fact for pedagogical purposes we can restore all of the dimensionful constants: \be T_{Hawking}=\frac{\hbar c^3}{8\pi k_B G M}. \ee Notice that the temperature decreases as the black hole increases in size; for example for a solar mass black hole this temperature is of order $10^{-7}K$, which is fairly cold.

-This global pure state for the Schwarzschild geometry, where the two exteriors are thermally entangled as in Rindler space, is called the \textit{Hartle-Hawking State} (or the Hartle-Hawking-Israel State) \cite{Hartle:1976tp,Israel:1976ur}.
+There is a particularly simple global pure state for the Schwarzschild geometry, where the two exteriors are just thermally entangled as in Rindler space with no other excitations present, that is called the \textit{Hartle-Hawking State} (or the Hartle-Hawking-Israel State) \cite{Hartle:1976tp,Israel:1976ur}.
 We will describe it more explicitly in section \ref{eucblacksec}.